mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 When fuzz testing, you only know when you've found an interesting bug when it causes the target application to crash.
 The problem is that are lots of ways to make a program misbehave without actually crashing it.

-One of the most famous examples of a security bug that didn't cause a crash was the 2014 [Heartbleed](https://heartbleed.com/) bug in OpenSSL.
+One of the most famous examples of a security bug with no crashes the 2014 [Heartbleed](https://heartbleed.com/) bug in OpenSSL.
 It allowed attackers to extract sensitive information from web servers, but it didn't cause them to crash.
-In general, tricking a program into reading or writing memory outside of the intended bounaries will not necessarily result in a crash.
+Tricking a program into reading or writing memory outside of the intended bounaries will not necessarily result in a crash.

 The good news is that there's a tool that forces otherwise non-crashy memory errors to crash the program immediately.
-[Address Sanitizer (ASAN)](https://github.com/google/sanitizers/wiki/addresssanitizer) adds extra safety checks to a program's memory reads and writes that crash the program if it attempts to read or write beyond a variable's intended memory location.
+[Address Sanitizer (ASAN)](https://github.com/google/sanitizers/wiki/addresssanitizer) adds extra safety checks to a program's memory reads and writes that crash with debug output if the program attempts to read or write beyond a variable's memory location.

 Adding ASAN to my fuzzing workflow allows me to find more memory bugs than I otherwise would.
 To compile xpdf with ASAN enabled, I add `-fsanitize=address` to xpdf's compilation step: